 Recent Posts / View All Posts

-ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences Designates PMN350 its Second Lead Product for Development in Alzheimer’s Disease TORONTO, Ontario and CAMBRIDGE, Massachusetts – May 24, 2017 – ProMIS Neurosciences, a company focused on discovery and…
+ProMIS™ Neurosciences, Inc. NEWS RELEASE TSX: PMN FOR IMMEDIATE RELEASE ProMIS™ Neurosciences Appoints William C. Mobley to Scientific Advisory Board TORONTO, Ontario and CAMBRIDGE, Massachusetts – June 6, 2017 – ProMIS Neurosciences, Inc., a biotechnology company focused on the discovery and development…

 Recent Posts / View All Posts